azizahma/Basic-problems/README.md

 19. Finding DNA strings that share some properties: returning the adjacency list corresponding to O(k) - overlap_graphs.py
 20. Averaging a random process - avg_rand_process.py

 This repository is for my own reference.
-Please let me know (azizah_ma@yahoo.co.uk) if you find the solutions here useful!